Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Appendix

-We study the simulated performance of constant-depth CNOT (CDCX) ladder circuits as we scale the noise parameters by a constant factor from $0.1\times$ to $10 \times$.
-Due to the number of shots required ($>5\times10^5$ for higher scaling factors), these simulations reflect results for a specific initial bitstring for each CDCX size -- initial simulations of multiple bitstrings saw little variation in results, giving us reason to believe that the analysis here should hold qualitatively across all initial bitstrings.
+We also studied the simulated performance of constant-depth CX (CDCX) ladder circuits as we scale the identified noise parameters by $\alpha = 0.1$ to $8$.
+Due to the number of shots required ($>5\times10^5$ for higher scaling factors), these simulations reflect results for a specific initial bitstring for each CDCX ladder size--initial simulations of multiple bitstrings saw little variation in results, suggesting that the analysis here should hold qualitatively across all initial bitstrings.

 Fig.~\ref{fig:cdcx_sim_tvd} shows the simulated TVDs of the encoded and unencoded circuits for 8 LQ and 12 LQ CDCX circuits.
-As the simulated noise parameters are scaled up, the encoded circuit outperforms (has a lower TVD than) the unencoded circuit for scaling factors up to about $9\times$, after which the unencoded circuit has a slightly higher TVD than the encoded circuit.
-We refer to this crossing point as the pseudothreshold-- the error factor below which the encoded circuit outperforms the unencoded circuit.
+Up to a pseudothreshold of $\alpha\sim 6$ and $\alpha \sim 5$, respectively, the encoded circuit has a lower TVD than the unencoded circuit, after which the encoded circuit has a slightly higher TVD than the unencoded circuit.

 For comparison, we also mark the average TVDs found for these circuits in experiment.
-We observe that these results intersect with the simulated curves between $1-2\times$ the estimated system noise model.
-The variation of the points of intersection in this range is reflective of variation in the noise present in the physical device over time, and suggests that our estimates of the noise mechanisms and parameters accurately characterize the hardware's actual performance on average.

-As noise is scaled, the proportion of shots thrown out during post-selection also increases.
-In Fig.~\ref{fig:cdcx_sim_shots}, we separate the shots discarded from the 8 LQ CDCX circuits into three categories: (1) discarded because a flag qubit flagged an error in the state preparation step, (2) discarded because of loss detection, (3) discarded because the measured output state was not in the codespace.
-In all cases, the majority of shots are discarded because an error was flagged during the state preparation step.
+We observe that these results intersect with the simulated curves between $\alpha \sim 0.8$ and $\alpha \sim 1.3$.
+The fact that experimental data matches simulation for $\alpha\sim0.8 - 1.1$ and $\alpha\sim1.2-1.3$ for unencoded and encoded results, respectively, may be explained by depth-dependent performance and/or temporal drift of gate fidelities.